Carry Respect, Not A Blade

 Your role as a parent?

-You will be asked to attend meetings so you can contribute to the your child’s plan and listen to information and updates from the key professionals.
+You will be asked to attend meetings so you can contribute to your child’s plan and hear updates from key professionals.
+Be open and honest with the professionals if you have information directly related to concerns about your child.